Protecting the Constitution from the People: Juricentric Restrictions on Section Five Power (with Reva B. Siegel), 78 INDIANA LAW JOURNAL 1 (2003).

 This article explores the understanding of the Constitution that underlies the Court's claim to such exclusive authority.
 The Court's recent decisions invalidating Section 5 legislation invoke the Constitution as a document that speaks only to courts.
 We call this vision the "juricentric Constitution."
 The juricentric Constitution imagines the judiciary as the exclusive guardian of the Constitution.
 It allows the Court's coordinate branches to enforce the Constitution only insofar as they enforce judicial interpretations of constitutional meaning, an approach that radically circumscribes Congress's power under Section 5 of the Fourteenth Amendment.
 The Court justifies these restrictions in a way that fundamentally misdescribes American constitutional culture, as we show by examining constitutional practice during the closing decades of the twentieth century, when the Court regularly looked to Congress to anchor and orient its constitutional judgments.
 We advance this argument in three stages.

 Date of Authorship for this Version

 Post, Robert C. and Siegel, Reva B., "Protecting the Constitution from the People: Juricentric Restrictions on Section Five Power" (2003).
 Faculty Scholarship Series.
-Paper 182.
+182.